lpod/lpod-python/doc/level1.rst

   legal values are ``normal``, ``italic`` and ``oblique``;
 - ``color``: the color of the characters (i.e. foreground color), provided as a RGB, 6-digit hexadecimal string with a leading '#';
-- ``background-color``: the color of the text background, provided in the same format as the foreground color;
 - ``underline``: to specify if and how text is underlined; possible values are ``solid`` (for a continuous line), ``dotted``, ``dash``, ``long-dash``, ``dot-dash``, ``dot-dot-dash``, ``wave``, and ``none``;